dimitarbh/Mobile-project/README.md

 	The project fetches dynamic data from a MongoDB database.
 The data includes smartphone specifications, user comments, and voting information, which are then rendered dynamically on the front-end.

 Back-End
 	The back-end of this project is written entirely by me.
 It handles data management, API endpoints, and database interactions to ensure smooth and efficient operations of the SmartphoneArena platform.
+You can see it ->
 	[here](https://github.com/dimitarbh/SmartphoneArena-BE).

 Contributing